nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

 solana-keygen pubkey ~/.config/solana/id.json
 ```

-Before you can use this wallet as node, you will need to have some SOL on there to cover transaction fees.
+Before you can use this wallet as a node, you will need to have some SOL on there to cover transaction fees.
 We'd recommend at least `0.05 SOL`.

 ## Running Podman

 The Nosana Node uses rootless Podman to manage its containers.
 Communication happens over Podman's HTTP server.
-If you have Podman installed on your machine you can start the podman server on port 8080 with:
+If you have Podman installed on your machine you can start the Podman server on port 8080 with:

 ```shell
 podman system service --time 0 tcp:0.0.0.0:8080